gshumkov/stenglein-lab-read_preprocessing/README.md

 nextflow run stenglein-lab/read_preprocessing -profile singularity -resume  --fastq_dir /path/to/fastq/directory
 ```

-In this case, fastq files containing trimmed but not deduplicated reads will be placed in the directory specified by `fastq_out_dir`.
-Trimmed and deduplicated fastq will be placed in a directory specified by `fastq_out_dedup_dir`.
+In this case, fastq files containing trimmed but not deduplicated reads will be placed in the directory specified by `--fastq_out_dir`.
+Trimmed and deduplicated fastq will be placed in a directory specified by `--fastq_out_dedup_dir`.

 ## Dependencies